Qualytics/userguide/docs/dataset-assets/catalog.md

 For large data containers or partitions, a [partition identifier](https://userguide.qualytics.io/glossary/#partition-identifier) is necessary to process data efficiently.
 In DFS datastores, the default fields for both incremental and partition identifiers are set by the last-modified timestamp.
 If a partition identifier is missing, the system uses repeatable ordering candidates (order-by fields) to process containers, although this method is less efficient for handling large datasets with many rows.

+!!! info
     Attribute Overrides: After the profile operation, the qualytics engine might automatically update the containers to have partition fields and incremental fields.
 Those "attributes" can be manually overridden.

 !!! note
     Advanced users should be able to override these auto-detected selections and overwritten options should persist through subsequent Catalog Operations.